nedmsmith/draft-smith-satp-vlei-binding/draft-smith-satp-vlei-binding.md

 The SATP core protocol {{-satp-core}} defines a set of entities that participate in an asset transfer.
 These entities are represented in differennt ways including identifiers, credentials and public keys.
 SATP entities are presumed to have been issued cryptographically relevant identities prior to the SATP Transfer Initiation Stage (Stage 1) and subsequent exchanges.
-An entity with an issued identity is a principal.
+An entity (see Section 3 {{-rfc4949}} bound to a cryptographic key is also known as a principal {{-cacds}}.

+A legal entity is defined by {{-iso17442}} section 1 (scope).

-vLEIs {{-iso-vlei}} use Autonomic Identifiers (AID) to name principals in a system.
+vLEIs {{-iso-vlei}} use Autonomic Identifiers (AID) to name legal entities and to bind cryptographic keys, to form vLEI principals.
 AIDs are contained within an Authentic Chained Data Contain (ACDC) {{-acdc}} credential.
-ACDCs may also contain Key Event Logs (KEL) that are form of key attestation.
+AIDs link to Key Event Logs (KEL) that are form of key attestation.
-KELs change periodically as key event receipts are added to the log.
+KELs change periodically as key event receipts are added to the log, thus key state could have security implications.
-The state of the credential is therfore changing with use of the key.
+The state of the vLEI credential may change between SATP stages or whenever a key is used.
-The state of an ACDC can be fixed by taking a cryptographic hash of an ACDC at some point in time.
+The state of an ACDC is locked to keystate at issuance.
-The digest value is a Self-Addressing Identifier (SAID) {{-cesr}}.
+A cryptographic hash of an ACDC credential and its initial key state can be referenced using a Self-Addressing Identifier (SAID) {{-cesr}}.

-When applying vLEI to SATP, the ACID properties expect the state of the exchanged asset and protocol endpoints are unchanging during the exchange.
+When applying vLEI to SATP, ACID properties suggest that the state of the exchanged asset, the protocol state, and the key state play a role during asset exchange.
-In relation to SATP messages, entity identifiers (e.g., verifiedOriginatorEntityID, senderGatewayID) use SAIDs to ensure the identity as represented by key state doesn't change during the SATP exchange.

-SATP messages referennce directly public keys (e.g., senderGatewaySignaturePublicKey) that refers to the key used to sign SATP messages or for use with device attestation.
-These keys might use a non-vLEI credental, consequently the representation supports a variety of key types.
+Ideally, SATP principals (including key state) are unchanging during complete asset exchange (or full rollback).
+However, if key-state can't be locked as part of a SATP ACID exchange, key state verification at each SATP stage may be needed.

+SATP signing keys (e.g., senderGatewaySignaturePublicKey) that are based on ACDC credentials implicitly support key attestation as part of key verification.
+SATP device keys (e.g., senderGatewayDeviceIdentityPubKey) used for device authentication or device attestation can furthur strengthen trustworthiness claims of SATP endpoints.
+Some SATP keys do not use vLEI credentals, but could still be based on ACDC credentials.
+Still other credential types (e.g., X.509 {{-pkix}})) could be used for non-natural person entities.
 Nevertheless, use of a Key Event Recipt Infrastructure (KERI) {{-keri}} key means these keys can benefit from KEL-based key attestation.

-SATP defines credentials (e.g., gatewayCredential) that binds the entity identivier(s) to public key(s).
-{{&SELF}} uses **principal** to refer to SATP entities that have been issued vLEI credentials (see {{-cacds}}).

 {{&SELF}} assumes SATP identifiers and public keys are artifacts of a credential issued to a common entity.
 Nevertheless, the GatewayDeviceIdentityPublicKey could be associated with a different credential from the one belongin to the GatewaySignaturePublicKey.